Identity in Supervision

 A volume in the series: Identity & Practice in Higher Education-Student Affairs.
-Editor(s): Pietro A. Sasso, Stephen F. Austin State University.
+Editor(s): Pietro A. Sasso, Delaware State University.
 Shelley Price-Williams, University of Northern Iowa.

 This book will discuss the intersection of personal identity, professional identity, and positionality with supervision techniques.
 The structure of the text will outline historical contexts to supervision, development of models, connection to identity, and impact of position while providing a framework for self-reflection.
 Various populations including new professionals, middle managers, senior administrators, faculty, and graduate students will connect to the themes of the text.
 Readers will benefit from self-reflection, review, and understanding.